aws/karpenter-provider-aws/website/content/en/v0.5.2-docs/concepts/_index.md

 So, what constraints can you use as an application developer deploying pods that could be managed by Karpenter?

-Kubernetes features that Karpenters supports for scheduling nodes include nodeAffinity and [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
+Kubernetes features that Karpenter supports for scheduling pods include nodeAffinity and [nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#nodeselector).
 It also supports [PodDisruptionBudget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) and [topologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/).

 From the Kubernetes [Well-Known Labels, Annotations and Taints](https://kubernetes.io/docs/reference/labels-annotations-taints/) page,